charooka/p1xt-guides/README.md

 ### Tier X - Programming Prep Prep

-A very gentle introduction, complete if feel you would benefit from it, skip if you'd rather dive right into tier 0
+A very gentle introduction, complete if you feel you would benefit from it, skip if you'd rather dive right into tier 0

 | Courses                                                                                                                                                               |   Status   |   Evidence   |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------: | :----------: |